How to Get Started Using Video in Your Automated Nurture Programs

 What Videos Should You Produce

 Videos are an extension of the content marketing you’re already doing.
 At any given moment credit union customers and prospective customers are searching for useful information that will inform them, educate them, or help them solve a problem.
 They expect you’ll talk to them about their needs and their wants and their problems before you start trying to sell them a product.
 Undecided on whether to produce your videos in-house or hire an agency?
 We produce 99 percent of our videos in-house.
 Here is a blog post explaining how to build a DIY Video Marketing Studio.
-While you’re at it, download our creative brief template for producing a video.

 Popular videos for the financial services industry run the gamut.
 There are FAQ videos such as: